roym899/abandoned_bag_detection/README.md

 #### Dataset-Converters

 For combining the MS COCO dataset with ADE20K with a unified format, [Dataset-Converters](https://github.com/ISSResearch/Dataset-Converters) is used.
-It is linked with our repo as a submodule and can be installed by navigating back into the abandinged_bag_detection directory and running the following git commands below.
+It is linked with our repo as a submodule and can be installed by navigating back into the abandinged_bag_detection directory and running the following git commands:
 ```bash
 cd ../abandoned_bag_detection
 git submodule init